getsentry/worthless/wasm/README.md

-# WASM Crates
+# WASM / Guest Crates

-This folder contains all crates which are supposed to be compiled to WASM.
+This folder contains all crates which are supposed to be compiled to WASM to run on the guest side.